cp2k/dbcsr/docs/guide/3-developer-guide/1-tooling/index.md

 # Build System

 We support CMake for compilation.
 See [here](https://cp2k.github.io/dbcsr/page/2-user-guide/1-installation/1-install.html) on how to compile and
-(here)[https://cp2k.github.io/dbcsr/page/2-user-guide/1-installation/2-cmake-build-recipes.html] for more CMake details.
+[here](https://cp2k.github.io/dbcsr/page/2-user-guide/1-installation/2-cmake-build-recipes.html) for more CMake details.

-Compilations is based on (Fypp)[https://github.com/aradi/fypp] meta-progamming package, which is available as (submodule)[tools/build_utils/fypp].
+Compilations is based on [Fypp](https://github.com/aradi/fypp) meta-progamming package, which is available as submodule.

 # CI Setup